w3c/openscreenprotocol/control_protocol.md

   Nth URL.
 - `URL_N_CONTENT` is the Nth URL contained in the message, encoded according to [RFC 3986](https://tools.ietf.org/html/rfc3986#section-2).

+Note that this request will send presentation URLs from controllers to presentation displays, even before the user has selected a display for presentation.
+An alternative mechanism would allow the controller to retrieve URL patterns from a display that match the URLs supported by that display.

+**TODO**: Add messages for this based on conclusion to [Issue #21](issues/21).

 #### Presentation Display Availablity Response